abiswas-odu/MultiTopoDP/README.md

 ### Prerequisites

-You will need the GNU C++ compiler installed on any Linuc distribution.
+You will need the GNU C++ compiler installed on any Linux distribution.

 ### Steps